 The new football season is with us and already Paolo Di Canio has become the first Premier League manager to lose his job.
 With managers coming and going seemingly at the whims of oligarchs and other wealthy individuals, it can be difficult to see how the world of football management is compatible with UK employment law.
-When a football manager is sacked what claims can they make and why don’t we see more of them?
+When a football manager is sacked what are their employment rights?
+Can they make claims and, if so, why don’t we see more of them?

 Like all employees in England, a football manager employed by an English club has the right to seek to bring a claim for unfair dismissal if dismissed subject to various criteria.